Glossary

 O

-- A fee or charge for work involved in evaluation, preparing and submitting a proposed mortgage loan.
-The fee is limited to 1% for VHA and VA loans.
+- A fee or charge for the work involved in evaluating, preparing, and submitting a proposed mortgage loan.
+The fee is limited to 1% for FHA and VA loans.

 - Ownership

-- The right to possses and use property to the exclusion of others.
+- The right to possess and use property to the exclusion of others.

 P